Policies

 -

 “Skinspection”: A thorough and detailed inspection of every piece of skin is called for.
 Use glasses if you have them, or a magnifying glass as ticks can be extremely small, even as small as a period.
-Scan and examine small dots and spots, look especially well in dark places, creases, skin folds, in between fingers and toes, in belly buttons, under underwear, private areas, behind ears, in ears, and along the neck and hairline.
+Scan and examine small dots and spots, look especially well in dark places, creases, skin folds, in between fingers and toes, in belly buttons, under underwear, private areas, behind ears, inside ears, and along the neck and hairline.

 -